It’s all about the brain science

 - At the same time there’s a bit of ‘pruning’ going on where old and unimportant stuff you don’t need any more is being cut away.

-This is why teenagers need so much sleep as a lot of work happens when you’re sleeping.
+This is why teenagers need so much sleep as a lot of the work on the brain happens when you’re sleeping.

 The different parts of the brain develop at different rates, e.g. the limbic system (where the emotional processing takes place) develops faster than the cortex, the logic and decision-making centre.